-The foundation walls are covered with the plastic vapor retarder.
+Portions of the foundation walls are covered with the plastic vapor retarder.
 This allows the transmission of water vapor from the soil up and into the exterior wall framing.
-The plastic vapor retarder should be removed from the foundation leaving coverage of at least 85% of the entire surface of the soil only.
+The plastic vapor retarder should be removed from the foundation so that it covers at least 85% of the entire surface of the soil only.